rishabh-bector/chief/README.md

 # Chief

-Chief is an elegant continuous integration & deployment server, for minimalists.
+Chief is a lightweight continuous integration & deployment server for minimalists.

 ## Installation